WLCC team

 Young Carers Team Leader

-I’ve been involved with young carers for over nine years, having started as a volunteer and trustee, and I also worked as a development worker for six months.
-I’ve was a Young Carers Support worker May 2015 – December 2021, since then I have been Team Leader.
+I’ve been involved with young carers for over eleven years, having started as a volunteer and trustee, and I also worked as a development worker for six months.
+I was a Young Carers Support worker May 2015 – December 2021, since then I have been Team Leader.
 The core of our work involves Young Carers assessments, long term support for young carers and their families, alongside running and brokering respite and training opportunities for young carers.
-As well as numerous “other duties as appropriate. ” ?
+As well as numerous “other duties as appropriate!”
 I currently lead on liaison with partners providing additional respite opportunities such as STEAM, Wigan Athletic and Be Well’s HAF project.
-Over the years, I’ve led seven young carer residentials, undertaken staff training in schools and other organisations and well as Young Career awareness assemblies to around 5000 pupils.
+Over the years, I’ve led eight young carer residentials, undertaken staff training in schools and other organisations and well as Young Career awareness assemblies to around 5000 pupils.

 I continue to be humbled by the love and dedication Young Carers bring to their role, and it has been an honour to see so many fantastic young people grow into amazing young adults.
-I continue to learn from my dedicated Young Carer colleagues Nicola, and Katie, and soon Jill Woosey; our incredible volunteers; and staff in the Carers Centre.
+I continue to learn from my dedicated Young Carer colleagues and staff in the Carers Centre.

 Gillian Storey